 Believe it or not, oat milk has been on the market for over 20 years but only gained massive popularity 5 years ago!

 The main reason is the rise in veganism.
-Switching to oat milk is frequently the first step towards this lifestyle change and making more eco-conscious choices.kes it more bitter and less potent.
+Switching to oat milk is frequently the first step towards this lifestyle change and making more eco-conscious choices.

 What does oat milk taste and look like?

-Oat milk has a thicker texture than other plant-based milk and a creamy mouthfeel that mimics dairy milk.
-However, the texture can vary depending on the manufacturer.
+Oat milk has a thicker texture compared to other plant-based milk. hen you first take a sip, you will notice its creamy mouthfeel that resembles dairy milk.

 When you first taste oat milk, you’ll notice a familiar flavor.
 It comes close to cow’s milk but has an oaty aftertaste that gives it away.